How Your Eyes Actually Read

 See the Difference

 Notice how the bold fragments create a visual "track" through the sentence?
 Your eyes are naturally drawn to those anchor points, and your brain fills in the rest.
-Most people report that the bionic version feels faster to read, even on a first attempt.
+Many people report that the bionic version feels faster to read, even on a first attempt, though as the next section explains, "feels faster" and "is faster" aren't always the same thing.

 Adjustable Intensity: Finding Your Sweet Spot